-Companies should review their data flows and ensure that they have appropriate international data transfer mechanisms in place such as the Privacy Shield or Model Contracts.
+Companies should review their data flows and ensure that they have appropriate international data transfer mechanisms in place.
+In particular, companies should ensure that they no longer rely on a Safe Harbour mechanism, as this was declared invalid by the CJEU last October 2015.
+Instead companies can rely on the Privacy Shield or Model Contracts and other mechanisms, although it remains to be seen whether these mechanisms will be successfully challenged by national supervisory authorities or privacy advocates.
 International transfers is an area to watch, as it is in a state of flux at the moment.

-13 'One Stop Shop'
+'One Stop Shop'